• Skip to primary navigation

 Combine wet ingredients: Measure and stir together the liquid ingredients.

-flour with milk and egg on top
+a bowl of flour with milk and egg on it.

 Mix together: Pour the wet into the dry and stir until a smooth batter forms.